-Laurent Simons took a year to complete his undergraduate degree in Quantum Physics after he had dropped out from Eindhoven University in 2019.
-Simons, who’s only 11, says he wants to use his extraordinary ability to make humans immortal.
+Laurent Simons took a year to complete his undergraduate degree in Quantum Physics after he dropped out from Eindhoven University in 2019.
+Simons, who’s only 11, says he wants to use his extraordinary abilities to make humans immortal.

 Simons, who hails from the Belgian city of Ostend, entered school at the age of 4, and finished elementary school at the age of six, before most kids even start.
 He enrolled at a private high school in Amsterdam, but it wasn’t smooth sailing — he complained that other students were learning too slowly, while the other students complained that Simons was a know-it-all.
 So he then moved to a grammar school in the Belgian city of Brugge, which organized one-on-one lessons for him.

 From a young age, Simons appeared to have the ability to instantly memorize everything he read.
 After attending several special courses for gifted people, he enrolled in Eindhoven University, in a course in electrical engineering.
 However, much to his parents’ disappointment, who were hoping he would become the first university graduate under 10, Eindhoven University rejected this possibility.
 The university argued there were too many exams he couldn’t take, so he dropped out of that university and enrolled in the University of Antwerp, in a quantum physics course.

 Now, Simons, 11, is already a graduate with distinction — and he has big plans for the future.